cxmomo/Neighbor-Vote/README.md

 ### Getting Started

-Test the model.
+Validate the model.

-The configuration file is in tools/cfgs/voxelrcnn, and the training scripts is in tools/scripts.
+The configuration file is in tools/cfgs/voxelrcnn, and the validation scripts is in tools/scripts.

 ```
 cd tools